jkosciessa/carl/README.md

 ## **Credits**
 -------------

-Splitting of continuous recordings is partly adapted from http://www.mathworks.com/matlabcentral/fileexchange/28826-silence-removal-in-speech-signals/
+Splitting of continuous recordings is partly adapted from [the silenceRemoval toolbox](http://www.mathworks.com/matlabcentral/fileexchange/28826-silence-removal-in-speech-signals/) by Theodoros Giannakopoulos.

 ## **License**
 -------------